GarrettBurroughs/tipc/src/lsp/README.md

 ### VSCode

 VSCode support comes from the Tip Language Extension:
 [https://marketplace.visualstudio.com/items?itemName=garrettburroughs.tip-language-extension](https://marketplace.visualstudio.com/items?itemName=garrettburroughs.tip-language-extension).
+(It should also be findable by searching "TIP Language Extension" in the extension marketplace)

 If you are unfamiliar with installing extensions in VSCode you can read more [here](https://code.visualstudio.com/docs/editor/extension-marketplace).
-(It should also be findable by searching "TIP Language Extension" in the extension marketplace).

 ### Neovim

-*this section assumes you have some knowledge of editing neovim configurations, more info can be found [here](https://neovim.io/doc/user/editorconfig.html)*
+*This section assumes you have some knowledge of editing neovim configurations, more info can be found [here](https://neovim.io/doc/user/editorconfig.html)*

-You must first configure Neovim to recognize the tip file type.
+You must first configure Neovim to recognize the tip file type:

 ```lua
 vim.api.nvim_create_autocmd({ "BufRead", "BufNewFile" }, {